BroBroJayson/AUDIT-TOOL/README.md

 - **[byte5](https://byte5.de)**
 - **[OP.GG](https://op.gg)**

+how to use

+php artisan key:generate
+php artisan serve

 ## Contributing

 Thank you for considering contributing to the Laravel framework!
 The contribution guide can be found in the [Laravel documentation](https://laravel.com/docs/contributions).